AkeBoss-tech/fbla-website-app/README.md

 - **React:** We used React to build the front end of our application, providing a responsive and interactive user experience.
 - **Node.js:** Our backend is powered by Node.js, handling data processing and server-side logic.
-- **Express:** We used Express to set up our server and manage API endpoints.
-- **Cheerio:** For web scraping, we used Cheerio to parse HTML and extract relevant data from local websites.
+- **BeautifySoup:** We used BeautifySoup to scrape data from websites, extracting relevant information about businesses and community partners from the [chamber of commerce](https://business.suburbanchambers.org/list/).
 - **GitHub:** Version control and collaboration were managed through GitHub, ensuring efficient team coordination and code management.

 ## Benefits of a Web-Based Approach